 Back in April, Ella, asked me a question, that I never thought I would have to explain.
 She asked me, point blank, “what does it mean when you have your heart broken?”
 The first thought that came to mind, was probably, the same thing you are thinking, love.
 That first sweet tender love, when he never called or he “broke-up” with you on the playground, sort of love.
 I did not want to get into that topic, I wanted to keep it real.
 I told her, that someday, she would experience heart break; which is like getting your feelings hurt, it will hurt a little and she may cry a lot.
-That we all experience and that it may happen many times, but each time that it does she learn a new lesson, that will make her stronger.
+That we all experience it, and that it may happen many times, but each time that it does she learn a new life lesson.
+It would make her stronger, and a better person.
 She was curious, so we kept talking about it.
 She wanted to know who would break her heart.
 I continued by saying, that it could a friend, or a love (like Lenny is to me) or maybe someone in her family.
-That it will just happen someday and she will know it.
+That it will just happen someday and she will know it when it happens.
 She smiled and I thought our conversation was over.
-Then she continued to tell me how she has had her heart broken and that I broke it.
+Then she continued to tell me how she has had her heart broken, and that I broke it.
 I was completely taken back.
 What did I do?
 What did I say?
 I asked her.
 She told me that two years ago when I cut my hair really short, that broke her heart.
-I smiled and thought she was lucky to only had that incident break her heart.
-To her it was a big deal and I apologized by saying that sometimes we do things we don’t know will hurt someone and that I was sorry.
+I smiled, and thought she was lucky to only have had that incident break her heart.
+To her it was a big deal.
+I apologized by saying that sometimes we do things we don’t know will hurt someone and for that I was sorry.
 So I baked these Salted Caramel Pecan Chocolate Chip Cookies to help mend both of our broken hearts.
 We are better now.

 Years have passed, hearts have been broken; but was it really heart break or just heart ache?
 May 2, 2010, I will remember for the rest of my being.
 This is the day I experienced heart break for the first time.
 No, it was not Lenny who broke my heart, nor was it a good friend.
 I wasn’t going to write about it, then I changed my mind, sitting here sipping tea, after all we learn from it, right?
 I had just told Ella this.
 Maybe it would make me feel better writing about it, no matter how vague.
 My family is going through heart break right now, all of us.
 This is true heart break.
 The kind that steals your soul.
 Leaves you breathless and wondering what could be next.
 Not a punch in the gut, leaving you standing on the play ground; the most swallow feeling.
 I had dinner, with my friend, Debbie, a couple weeks ago and the only way I could explain it was, that I imagine this is how death feels when someone really close leaves.